-CTR.
+&lt;sup>21 CTR.
 FOR DISEASE CONTROL AND PREVENTION, Syringe Services Programs (SSPs) Fact Sheet, supra note 7.

-Thirty-one states and the District of Columbia explicitly authorize SSPs through statute and/or regulation (see map for more information), while seven states and Puerto Rico implicitly authorize the establishment of SSPs either by including syringe exchange as part of harm reduction services (e.g., Arkansas), through exempting syringes provided by a governmental entity from criminal penalties (e.g., Michigan and Montana), or by including a definition of "syringe services program" in code with no further provisions related to the establishment or operation of such programs (e.g., Oregon).
+&lt;sup>22 Thirty-two states and the District of Columbia explicitly authorize SSPs through statute and/or regulation (see map for more information), while six states and Puerto Rico implicitly authorize the establishment of SSPs either by including syringe exchange as part of harm reduction services (e.g., Arkansas), or through exempting syringes provided by a governmental entity from criminal penalties (e.g., Michigan and Montana).

-Opioid & Health Indicators Database, AMFAR (accessed Sept.
-13, 2021)
+&lt;sup>23 Opioid & Health Indicators Database, AMFAR (accessed June 14, 2022) https://opioid.amfar.org/indicator/num\SSPs.

-https://opioid.amfar.org/indicator/num\SSPs.
 Currently, six states do not have an active SSP within their borders - Alabama, Kansas, Mississippi, Nebraska, South Dakota, and Wyoming.
-The Amfar map indicates that Delaware does not have an SSP; however, a Google search reflects that, as of August 27, 2021, the Delaware Division of Public Health has partnered with Brandywine Counseling and Community Services to provide SSP services throughout the state (see https://www.brandywinecounseling.com/ssp/).

 SSP laws vary considerably across the country, ranging from registration requirements for participants to prohibiting the operation of an SSP without approval from local governing bodies.
 The CDC strongly recommends that SSPs "provide low-threshold access to services."
-Thresholds, in the context of services related to substance use disorder, are barriers "that people must cross in order to gain access [to services] and make use of the help offered."
+24 Thresholds, in the context of services related to substance use disorder, are barriers "that people must cross in order to gain access [to services] and make use of the help offered."
 In their study of thresholds, Edland-Gryt and Skatvedt identified four main thresholds that people seeking services face: (1) the registration threshold; (2) the competence threshold; (3) the threshold of effectiveness; and (4) the threshold of trust.
 According to the authors, "The registration threshold is central, because almost all offers of help and assistance ... are based on the clients' initiative and their willingness to register themselves as a person in need of help."
 The threshold of competence "concerns clients' capabilities to put forward their needs or requests in a way that the staff can understand and act upon," while "the efficiency threshold concerns clients who are rejected or receive less help than they need."
 Finally, the threshold of trust is best described as the "quality of [the] relationship with the service provider."
-The CDC provides that, "all SSPs should strive to address each of these
+The CDC provides that, "all SSPs should strive to address each of these barriers," which includes "maximizing access (service location and hours) and ensuring anonymity and no requirements for participation in other services."